The Writer's Corner

 “Alright, I’m willing to listen to your idea.”
 Lucas nodded.

 to the ranch after school and help you work, then after I feed

 “And uninterrupted mornings,” Milly answered with a smile.

-our first compromise.”
+just made our first compromise.”
 He kissed her again.
-“Then on Friday, Mark can
+“Then on

-that I’m staying in town with her.
-She wants you two to have your
+ordered that I’m staying in town with her.
+She wants you two to

-danced several dances with Johnny Drako after you left last
+She danced several dances with Johnny Drako after you left last

 “EX-gunfighter.”
 Mark corrected and Milly smiled.

-barn.
-She gasped when she walked into the barn and saw the buggy.
+toward the barn.
+She gasped when she walked into the barn and

-hurried over to the colt and laid a hand on his nose.
+She hurried over to the colt and laid a hand on his nose.
 It

 was a beautiful beige-colored chestnut.
 Milly hugged the horses

 “Never?”
 Mark asked, surprised.
 “Really?”

-really…really needed a horse much.”
+never really…really needed a horse much.”
 Milly turned and

 “You’ll have to come up with a name.”